 Databases - Sui generis database right is implemented in the UK by regulation but qualification for database right is by reference to membership of the EEA.
 The UK and the EU have agreed that the holder of a database right in respect of the UK which arose before the end of the transition period shall maintain an enforceable right affording the same level of protection and for an equivalent remaining term.

 eu domains - Domain name .eu will not be available for UK national businesses to use, but pan EU business can register .eu domains though EU based subsidiary or agent.

 Review filing / brand protection strategies now.
-File UK TM applications in addition to EUTMs and renew UK TMs rather than allowing them to lapse because seniority has been claimed.
+Consider filing UK national applications in addition to EUTMs and RCDs in 2020 and renew UK TMs rather than allowing them to lapse.
 If seniority has been claimed for earlier UK marks ensure possession of documents in respect of the underlying mark, especially if it has been allowed to lapse.
-Consider potential non - use of EUTMs.
-If the only use is in the UK, the EUTM may become vulnerable to cancellation.
+Consider potential non - use of EUTMs in the UK and the EU27

-File national registered design applications in the UK where rights owners have specific business focus in the UK, at the same time as a RCD, or claim priority from the RCD.
+Plan to file national registered design applications in the UK where rights owners have specific business focus in the UK, at the same time as a RCD.
 Consider where designs are first made available to obtain maximum benefit from UCDR and UK design rights.

 Make a decision as to which European patents and applications should be opted out from the jurisdiction of the UPC.
-The “sunrise period” will allow opting out before the UPC becomes operational and is planned to start in early September 2017.
+The “sunrise period” will allow opting out 3-4 months before the UPC becomes operational or else European Patents will automatically be subject to UPC jurisdiction.